 Ensure that you deny the weeds a thriving atmosphere that encourages time-consuming growth.
 Instead of sunshine, introduce a shade over crabgrass by moving your lawn 2-3 inches above the ground.

 While a more permanent weed eradication method may be labor-intensive and time-consuming, it is worth it eventually.
 Pull out weeds and dry out their seeds before they release them to the ground.

-Above all, to achieve a lawn free of weeds, you must exercise a high level of dedication and patience.
+Above all, to achieve a lawn free of lawn weed varieties, you must exercise a high level of dedication and patience.
 Seeds can remain dormant for several years before they germinate.
 Work within this period towards a permanent weed eradication plan.

 Provide your lawn with timely fertilizer and water cover to encourage lush growth.
 These will prevent crabgrass and dallisgrass from taking root in the first place.
 Eliminate open spaces within your lawn and mow to the right size to give your turf a fighting chance.